 - I truly believe in supporting developers if they created good products.
 While Adobe is a huge corporation, I still don’t mind paying them a little for tools that are beneficial for me.
 The problem is, they have no entrepreneur/single plan that works.
 They pretty much have left out all bloggers in their pricing.

-3 Options for a Cheap Adobe Illustrator Alternative
+7 options for a cheap Adobe Illustrator alternative

-This year I finally got to my breaking point and figured there had to be something better out there in 2016/2017.
+This year I finally got to my breaking point and figured there had to be something better out there.
 And to my surprise, there was!
 Check out the following Adobe Illustrator alternatives I recommend.
-Note: I am using Windows.
+Note: I am using a Mac.

 1. Affinity Designer